Subhanshusethi/ProgessiveCLIP_IMGCAP/README.md

 - **Contrastive Learning Objective:** The model incorporates a contrastive learning objective that encourages the encoders to learn similar representations for semantically related images and captions.

+### Data Processing

+- **Caption Preprocessing:** Captions are preprocessed to limit them to a specific word limit, ensuring consistency in input data for training.

+- **Image Augmentation:** Images are augmented using the Albumentations library, enhancing the dataset's diversity and robustness.

 ### Evaluation Metrics

 The project employs several standard metrics for image captioning evaluation: